KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 The bell will provide its damage bonus with concurrent abilities such as Beidou’s Tidecaller.

-### Beidou's 'E' skill shield triggers The Bell's passive for 12% increased DMG every time irrespective of cooldown
+### Beidou's 'E' Skill shield triggers The Bell's passive for 12% increased DMG every time irrespective of cooldown

 **By:** ASHOKA\#5672
 **Added:** <Version date="2020-11-19" />